 The coronavirus has shaken up this year’s elections, as a recent State News article pointed out.
 Campaigns have moved online, using social media and Zoom meetings to promote themselves.
 However, many campaigns seem to be taking the apathetic route of most students in their online classes.
 Neither ASMSU nor The State News published campaign Q&As this year, so campaign platforms are nowhere to be found.
 When The Evening Look reached out to try and gain more information, we received no responses from candidates.

 As such, we will offer one direct endorsement, to the only candidate who reached out to us proactively: Matt Apostle (Arts and Letters).
 Apostle has spent two years working in policy and advisory roles at ASMSU.
 His policy platforms include exploring ways to provide students with more affordable textbooks, investigating ways for James Madison and Arts and Letters students to enroll in Social Science minors, and continuing to advance ASMSU’s diversity, equity, and inclusion policies.

 Once again, there is a conservative slate running for General Assembly seats.
 We will thus anti-endorse Gavyn Webb (James Madison), Jack Harrison (Communication Arts and Sciences), and of course, Sergei Kelley (Agriculture and Natural Resources).
 We recommend voting for alternative candidates.
 In the case of Harrison, running unopposed, we recommend any CAS students reading this to write in the name of your best CAS buddy.

 Also, vote yes on the taxes!
 You get all sorts of amenities.
 Like those free blue books at Student Services?
 Legal help?
 Safe Ride?
 The State News?
-Impact 89FM, for the indie kids?
-It’s all thanks to the miniscule tax you pay each semester.
+It’s all thanks to the miniscule taxes you pay each semester.

 Now that you’re a tremendously informed student, get out there and vote!